kencormican/first-milestone-project/README.md

 ### Testing

 During all phases of development I used Chrome Devtools to test the responsive design functionality.
+For instance I noted that the Nav bar text wrapped at various before and after certain breakpoints so used media queries to scale the fonts and transition more smoothly from one breakpoint to another.

 I also created multiple discrete webpages to test colour schemes and resposive layouts.
 The ones that were uploaded to github can be accessed at:

 - https://kencormican.github.io/first-milestone-project/index-coloured.html
 - https://kencormican.github.io/first-milestone-project/index-nav.html

-Once the webpages have been completed I intend on running trials on Opera, Edge, IE-11 and Firefox to confirm functionality is consistent across the majority of web browsers.
+Once the webpages were completed I ran trials using Opera, Edge, IE-11 and Firefox to confirm functionality, html, css & boostrap rendering was consistent across
+various web browsers.
+This enabled me to identify inconsistent flexbox display behaviour for the section element in the booking page when using ie version 11.
+The ambnormal behaviour resulted in the form input elements aligning to the right of the page as opposed to the center.
+I overcame the problem by adding an addtional container and adjusting the nested rows and columns.
+During this process I also decided to change the section & booking request row margins and padding for smaller breakpoints under 560px using media queries.

 ###		Code samples referenced include